artberri/sidr/README.md

 ## Development

 - Source hosted at [GitHub](https://github.com/artberri/sidr)
+- If you have problems implenting this, ask about it in [StackOverflow](http://stackoverflow.com/search?q=sidr)
-- Report issues, questions, feature requests on [GitHub Issues](https://github.com/artberri/sidr/issues)
+- Report issues and feature requests in [GitHub Issues](https://github.com/artberri/sidr/issues)
 - Contributing: [CONTRIBUTING.md](CONTRIBUTING.md)

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Please create a topic branch for every separate change you make.